JAlexLong/fiif/README.md

 # fiif
-"Fast Install If Found" is a program that checks all commands used in an alias and tries to find and install them if it can find them in the appropriate repos
+"Fast Install If Found" is a shell/bash script that checks all commands used in any sourced aliases (i.e. ~/.bashrc) and if that command doesn't exist on your system, it tries to find and install them if it can find them in the appropriate repos.
+This is similar to the default behavior in Ubuntu I believe, but as I'm trying to get away from Ubuntu personally I would like the functionality to be available on all of my systems.

-A personal project to make setting up dev environments with my preferred tools easier.
-Will support Debian (through apt, sorry apt-get people) and Arch, btw (through pacman)